MichaelCurrin/artists-portfolio/README.md

 A simple elegant template for an artist to use a portfolio website - in particular this includes a responsive image gallery that uses automatically resized thumbnails and lets you click to see a larger version of the image.

-Placeholder images and text are used throughout to keep this as a generic demo.

-If you like the demo site, then click _Use this template_ to add a copy to your own projects.

 [![Site link](https://img.shields.io/badge/demo_site-Artists_Portfolio-green?style=for-the-badge)](https://artists-portfolio.netlify.app/) [![Use this template](https://img.shields.io/badge/Use_this_template-green?style=for-the-badge)](https://github.com/MichaelCurrin/artists-portfolio/generate)

+If you like the demo site (which has placeholder content), then click _Use this template_ to add a copy to your own projects.

-_Note: This uses a Jekyll 4 and a custom gem, so will not work on Github Pages but will work on Netlify._
+_Note: This uses a Jekyll 4 and a custom gem, so will **not** work on Github Pages but will work on Netlify._

 ## Credit